kjendrzyca/kjendrzyca.github.io/_posts/2015-04-02-3monitorswontsolveyourproblems.md

 There are many specialist at being productive to the extreme that will tell you the same - limit distractions and don't do multiple things at the same time.

-Two of my favorite productivity gurus are ([Chris Bailey](http://alifeofproductivity.com)) and ([Scott Hanselman](http://hanselman.com)).
+Two of my favorite productivity gurus are [Chris Bailey](http://alifeofproductivity.com) and [Scott Hanselman](http://hanselman.com).
 I really recommend reading their blogs and watching eye-opening talk from Scott - ["It's not what you read, it's what you ignore"](http://www.hanselman.com/blog/ItsNotWhatYouReadItsWhatYouIgnoreVideoOfScottHanselmansPersonalProductivityTips.aspx).

 Encouraged by all those productive people and researchers I started to change my life by implementing various productivity techniques.
 It wasn't easy because there is a wide range of possibilities.
 Yet, I chose those that work for me and now I feel my life has changed.